Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 \subsection{Galaxy mergers}

 The galaxy merger rate evolves strongly with redshift, peaking around cosmic noon ($z\sim2$).
-Observations suggest that TDEs prefer post-merger galaxies as hosts \citep{French2020, Wevers2024a}.
-This is seen through the over-representation of TDEs in rare post-starburst (PSB) galaxies \citep{LawSmith2017}, which make up $<1\%$ of the overall galaxy population.
-These galaxies are green and centrally concentrated, which are two key properties that are very common in TDE hosts \citep{Hammerstein2021}.
-It is seen that among PSB galaxies, TDEs further prefer those which contain extended emission line regions \citep[EELRs, ][]{Wevers2024a} with an increase by a factor of 10.
+Observations suggest that TDEs preferentially occur in postmerger galaxies \citep{French2020, Wevers2024a}.
+This is seen through the overrepresentation of TDEs in rare poststarburst (PSB) galaxies \citep{Arcavi2014, French2016, LawSmith2017}, which make up $<1\%$ of the overall galaxy population.
+These galaxies are green and centrally concentrated, two key properties that are very common in TDE hosts \citep{Hammerstein2021}.
+It is seen that among PSB galaxies, TDEs are further found to preferentially occur in those containing extended emission-line regions \citep[EELRs, ][]{Wevers2024a} with an increase by a factor of 10.
 These EELRs have very narrow emission line velocity dispersions, which make it more likely that they originate from gas-rich mergers than AGN-driven outflows.
 These host galaxy preferences are also exhibited by quasi-periodic eruptions \citep{Wevers2024} which are now believed to originate from TDEs \citep{Nicholl2024, Chakraborty2025, Bykov2025}.
+Furthermore, the TDE rate shows signs of enhancement in interacting galaxies preceding a poststarburst phase \citep{Onori2025}.

-It is hypothesized that this enhancement could be due to chaotic orbits induced by the merger \citep{StonevanVelzen2016}, or recent bursts of star formation triggered by the merger \citep{Arcavi2014} that populated the loss cone.
+It is hypothesized that this enhancement could be due to chaotic orbits induced by the merger \citep{Arcavi2014}, or recent bursts of star formation triggered by the merger \citep{StonevanVelzen2016} that populated the loss cone.
 This star formation could result from a large number of mechanisms, such as the formation of an SMBH binary \citep{Stone2011}, high stellar densities \citep{Stone2018}, or eccentric nuclear stellar disks \citep{Madigan2018}.
-It is also seen within hydrodynamical cosmological simulations that TDE rates are enhanced after a merger \citep{Pfister2019, Pfister2021} by a factor of $1-2$ orders of magnitude.
+Hydrodynamical cosmological simulations likewise show that TDE rates are enhanced after a merger \citep{Pfister2019, Pfister2021} by a factor of $1-2$ orders of magnitude.
 Recently, it has been suggested that eccentric Kozai-Lidov oscillations can also increase the TDE rate around binary SMBH systems \citep{Melchor2025}, which has been extended to a redshift-dependent rate.
-This calculation also suggests a TDE rate that increases toward $z\sim 2$.
+This calculation also predicts a TDE rate that increases toward $z\sim 2$.